Pitney Bowes: Leadership

-Marc Lautenbach has served as Pitney Bowes' president and CEO since December 2012.
-He has been credited with prioritizing innovation and moving the company into e-commerce and other technology services.
-Former GE Capital executive Ana Maria Chadwick was named executive vice president and chief financial officer in January 2021 replacing Stanley Sutula III who left the company in October 2020.
-Other key personnel include James A. Fairweather, who serves as chief innovation officer, and Jason Dies, executive vice president and president of Sending Technology Solutions.
+In May 2025, the board appointed director Kurt Wolf as president and chief executive officer.
+Milena Alberti-Perez has served as non-executive chair of the board since October 2024.
+In July 2025, former director Paul Evans was appointed executive vice president, chief financial officer and treasurer.
+Former executive vice president and chief innovation officer James A. Fairweather departed the company effective April 1, 2025.

-Former CEOs include Murray D. Martin, who served from 2007–2012, and Michael J. Critelli, who served as chairman and chief executive for ten years.
+Former CEOs include Murray D. Martin, who served from 2007 to 2012, and Michael J. Critelli, who served as chairman and chief executive for ten years.
 Other previous CEOs included: George Harvey, Fred Allen, John Nicklis, Harry Nordberg, and Walter Wheeler.

 Products and services

 Current products and services

-The company launched its e-commerce business in 2012, to support businesses with online orders that are shipped to consumers.
-In April 2016, Pitney Bowes launched its "Commerce Cloud" platform, allowing customers to calculate payments, print labels, and process international transactions, among other tasks, using the company's applications.

 The company announced the launch of a single platform incorporating tools and services such as shipping, tracking, payments and marketing for global e-commerce businesses in 2017.
 By 2020, Pitney Bowes' largest business area was parcel processing for e-commerce; its processing centers handle package delivery and returns, working with USPS and private delivery companies to ship the packages.
 The company's e-commerce service managed parcel shipping and returns for approximately 600 retailers globally, as of 2020.
 It uses technology from third party providers for cloud computing, database management and application programming interfaces, to allow communication between the systems used by retailers and parcel carriers.

 As of 2021, Pitney Bowes continued to provide commercial clients with postal meters and mail presorting services.
 Its Presort Services business for enterprise companies processes approximately 17 billions of pieces of mail annually.
 The company handles commercial mailing and shipping via its SendTech services.
 Pitney Bowes released its SendPro300 product in October 2016, and launched its SendPro C Series in September 2017.
 In addition to postage meters, such as the company's SendPro Mailstation, it provides an online SendPro tool for calculating and paying for postage, and printing shipping labels and stamps.

 The company established its financial services business in the late 1970s, initially for customers leasing its postage meters and later to provide financing for customers to buy its equipment.
 In March 2019, Pitney Bowes launched the subsidiary Wheeler Financial to provide equipment financing to small and medium businesses.
 The company's financial services also include a state chartered bank, based in Salt Lake City, that its clients use for purchasing U.S. postage.

 The company publishes an annual report on parcel shipping volume and spending, called the Pitney Bowes Parcel Shipping Index.
 The index includes data from 13 countries: Australia, Brazil, Canada, China, France, Germany, India, Italy, Japan, Norway, Sweden, the United Kingdom and the United States.